Frost Heaving: The Grim Reality of the Frozen Northlands

 What the Heck is Frost Heaving?

-An ice lens is a ice structure made up of frozen water coming up from beneath the soil that gets trapped and frozen into what looks like a disc made of ice.
+An ice lens is a structure made of frozen water coming up from beneath the soil line that gets trapped and frozen into what looks like a disc made of ice.
 They are kind of neat to look at but boy do they cause a lot of trouble for folks like us.

 It gets even worse because the water trapped even further down into the soil starts to diffuse upward towards the surface, and then hits the ice lens and… guess what?
 It freezes too.
 Making the sub-soil ice lens even bigger and pushing up the soil around it more.